 Band bio

-Michael Venia's journey started with an accordion in Saudi Arabia & morphed into playing other instruments & recording on a 4-track mixer.
-His alt-rock middle school band performed locally, catching attention of CNN correspondent, Christianne Amanpour, who featured a piece on western music in the Middle East.
-In his journey, Michael is no stranger to love and loss.
-He lost both his parents and tragically lost his son through stillbirth.
-He finds music and performance to be a powerful force for coping and healing.
+Venia’s musical path began in Saudi Arabia with an accordion & quickly morphed into playing other instruments & recording on a 4-track mixer.
+His middle school alt-rock band performed locally & was featured in a piece by CNN correspondent Christiane Amanpour on western music in the Middle East.
+His personal story weaves together love & loss.
+Early childhood memories include being in the midst of attacks during the Gulf War.
+He lost both his parents in early adulthood & tragically lost his son through stillbirth.
+He finds music & performance to be a powerful force for coping & healing.
 More details of a happy new beginning here.

 Press